 Total€94/month€49/month

-This is the hardware ownership paradox: the most economically rational choice undermines the philosophical goal.
+That’s the hardware ownership paradox: the most economically rational choice undermines the entire reason for self-hosting.
+Each rule is correct on its own.
+Together they form a trap.

 1. The Cooperative Model

-What if customers collectively owned the management entity?
+What if the customers collectively owned the management entity?

 flowchart TD